Streator, Illinois: 1903 tornado

 An F3 tornado hit the west side of Streator on July 17, 1903, killing six people and injuring 30.
 Five people died when the grandstand of a racetrack, where they had taken shelter, collapsed.

 1951 flood

 The worst flood in Streator's history occurred in 1951.
 The Vermilion River reached a flood level of 18 ft.

 2010 tornado

-At approximately 8:50 pm (CST) on June 5, 2010, an EF2 tornado swept through southern Streator.
+At approximately 8:50 pm (CDT) on June 5, 2010, an EF2 tornado swept through southern Streator.
 The tornado initially touched down east of Magnolia, causing EF0 and EF1 damage as it traveled east.
 EF2 damage began as the tornado passed East 15th Road.
 No fatalities were reported, but there were reports of leveled houses and extensive damage throughout the area.
 The National Weather Service reported that there were two tornadoes.
 The second was reported to have touched down one mile west of Streator, with a base of 50 feet.

+2026 tornado

+On June 11, 2026, an EF3 tornado struck the city.
+This tornado was warned with the somewhat rare particularly dangerous situation (PDS) tag from the NWS office in Chicago.